dnesgurung/Javascript-exercises/Beginners-exercises/Transforming-guest-name/README.md

  Create a function called makeGuestList that takes an objecti with a name property whose value will be a string consisting of a first and a last name, separated by a space.
-The functin should return an object.
+The function should return an object.

  The function should remove the name property, replace it with firstName and lastName properties as shown in the examplese below.